jzuern/sph-fluidsim-fortran/README.md

 # Possible FORTRAN90 features to be used in code:
 - usage of pointer instead of allocatable
+- test whether fast running indices are set in an intelligent way

 # Possible features to be added
-- Code in 3D
-- inner friction
+- calculate potential + energy of motion

 # 3D debugging
 - reenable parallelization
-- find out which of the 27 entries in ndx,ndy,ndz are needed
+- find out which of the 26 entries in ndx,ndy,ndz are needed
-- debugging when linkedlist on
+- debugging when linkedlists on
 - put functions and subroutines into correct modules

 ## DEPENDENCIES